L3Gaunt/edutiktok/checklists/app_distribution.md

   - [ ] (Optional) If using service account authentication, configure a service account key locally

 - [ ] Create tester groups in the Firebase console
+  - [ ] Add your own email address (or phone's Google account) as a tester
-  - [ ] Add testers' emails or configure tester groups
+  - [ ] Add any additional emails or configure tester groups

 - [ ] Set up distribution for Android build
   - [ ] Generate an AAB or APK for release (gradle task: assembleRelease or bundleRelease)